 The course will close in severe weather conditions – lighting, thunder, or high winds.
 The course remains open in rain.

 New for 2021, the Aerial Adventure is included with your zoo admission except for the Flight Line.
 The Flight Line is an additional $15/guest.
 While the activities are mostly free now, they are limited capacity.
 Daily signups are available at the zoo at 10a each day.

 Zoo admission is $22/adult (ages 12+) and $19/child (2-11).
 Parking is $8.
 If you plan to visit the zoo twice in a year, a membership may be a good choice.
 When my daughter was younger I bought a membership every year.
 For our family of 3, a dual membership with one named adult plus one guest and a one guest addon makes the most sense.
 It is just $5 more than a family membership and allows me to be the named adult and bring my husband and daughter, or my daughter and a friend.

 Visit the Toledo Zoo

 Your Aerial Adventure Course package includes zoo admission.
 After we finished on the course, we ate lunch and explored the zoo for the afternoon.
-Check out our 2015 Review of the Zoo and stay tuned for a future Wednesday Activity Review on visiting the zoo.
+Check out our 2015 Review of the Zoo.